7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 5. You Keep Waiting for the “Right Time” That Never Comes

-It sounds reasonable and even responsible:
+It sounds logical and even responsible:

 - “Now isn’t the right time.”